Emmanuel L. Di Rossetti

 On totalitarian states

-"Totalitarian states, which alternately use lies and violence (lies to cover up violence and violence to silence those who discover the lies), owe the greater part of their success to having paralyzed the forces of reaction against imposture and lies.
-This is on the moral level.
-Continue reading
+“Totalitarian states, which alternately use lies and violence (lies to cover up violence and violence to silence those who uncover the lies), owe most of their success to having paralyzed the forces of reaction against deceit and lies.
+This is on a moral level… Continue reading

 -

-"Regular armies are today the only thing that prevents civilization from being lost in barbarism.
-Today a new spectacle is presented to our eyes in history, new in the world: when, gentlemen, has the world seen, except in our own days, that we are moving towards civilization by arms and towards Continue reading
+“Regular armies are today the only thing preventing civilization from descending into barbarism.
+Today, a spectacle new in history, new in the world, unfolds before our eyes: when, gentlemen, has the world ever seen, except in our time, that civilization is attained through arms and… Continue reading

 -